justinjose7/checkers-ai/README.md

 # Checkers-AI
-AI for Checkers written in Java for ECE 469 Artificial Intelligence.
+AI for Checkers written in Java

 ## Game Features
 * Option for user to verse AI